Building Your Brand Online: 6 Things You Need to Do Now to Gain Traction in a Competitive Local Market

 - Content Optimization - By improving the type and structure of the content on your website, you'll improve the likelihood of better Google rankings.

-Develop Blog Posts
+4. Develop Interesting and Informative Blog Posts

 - Positive reviews can improve your closed business rate.
 Once you’ve attracted a potential new customer, most potential customers will turn to Google and begin conducting their own research.
 Typically, this includes conducting research on your company and comparing it to your competitors.
 Stack the deck by having 5X the positive reviews of your closest competitor and see the rate of winning business improve!

-Paid Digital Advertising
+6. Invest in Paid Digital Advertising

-With the right paid search strategy (and budget) any business, big or small, new or established, brick and mortar or home-based can reach the top of search results.
+With the right paid search strategy (and budget), any business, big or small, new or established, brick and mortar or home-based, can reach the top of search results.

 Grow Faster with an Improved Online Presence